apchavan/go-search-docker-hub-image/README.md

 2. [tview](https://github.com/rivo/tview) - Terminal UI library with rich, interactive widgets — written in Golang

 3. [go-pretty](https://github.com/jedib0t/go-pretty) - Table-writer and more in golang!

+## Main Features

+- Interactive terminal UI to search for any Docker Hub images.

+- Easily set filters or limits for the search.

+- Automatically result sorting based on highest to lowest stars count.

+- At present, no credentials/sign-in is required!
+Just run Docker Daemon/Engine & have internet connection...

+- Fully open source under MIT license...